Daniel Kagan: Later life

 Kagan endorsed Andrew Romanoff for the Democratic nomination during the 2020 United States Senate election.

 Political positions

 Kagan opposed legislation that required members of law enforcement to have United States citizenship.
 He stated that legislation punishing sanctuary cities and counties was a violation of the Fourth and Tenth amendments.
 He proposed legislation to repeal Colorado's adultery law.
 He and Representative Lori Saine sponsored legislation to require the videotaping of police interrogations in sexual assault and murder cases in order to prevent false confessions.
-He was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form an union.
+He was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form a union.
 Kagan voted in favor of repealing capital punishment in 2009.

 He received an A rating from NARAL Pro-Choice America.
 The American Civil Liberties Union gave him a rating of 89% in 2013, 40% in 2015, 80% in 2018, and ratings of 100% in 2014, 2016, and 2017.